hpaulkeeler/kcoverage_single_R/README.md

 # kcoverage_single_R

-REQUIREMENTS: The R packages R2Cuba and randtoolbox for functions "cuhre" and "sobol" called funJn.R
+REQUIREMENTS: The R packages R2Cuba and randtoolbox for functions "cuhre" and "sobol", which are called by funJn.R

+If you use this code for published work, please cite paper[1] listed below.

 The scripts calculate the k-coverage probability (based on SINR* values) in a single-tier cellular network using a method based on a homogeneous Poisson process model.
 More details are found in the (submitted) work [1], which presents the model that these scripts are based on.